Jomarra96/Like-counter/Docs/Architecture.md

 - Flashing takes >30s
 - Huge initial size, lots of boilerplate (>200KB)
 - Lots of externs, hard to follow fns

+## Code

+The ISRs detect button presses, triggering flags to increase, decrease or reset the counter.

+The main loop checks the counter value, updating the flash memory and the screen when it detects a change.

 # SCREEN